ouvroir/icofom2021/src/publications/icofom2021-leandro-guedes.md

 century onwards, the focus of this interest shifted to indigenous territories and at least since 1960, to the soil of these territories (Cunha, \[1992\] 2012).
-The inexorable march of civilization translated into agricultural, military, pastoral and extractive "expansion fronts" (Ribeiro, \[1970\] 2017 & Gleizer Ribeiro, \[1983\] 2009) at different times in the history of contact, created the official and adverse narrative of the indigenous peoples showing them as "violent savages" and "enemies of progress".
+The inexorable march of civilization translated into agricultural, military, pastoral and extractive “expansion fronts” (Ribeiro, \[1970\] 2017 & Gleizer Ribeiro, \[1983\] 2009) at different times in the history of contact, created the official and adverse narrative of the indigenous peoples showing them as “violent savages” and “enemies of progress”.
 In 1910, in the Republic’s early years, the Service for the Protection of Indians and the National Workers Location (SPILTN) was created by and functioned under the responsibility of Marshall Cândido Rondon, with positivist and assimilationist ideological